Samuel Loomis: Original series (1978–1995)

-Halloween 4: The Return of Michael Myers (1988) picks the story up ten years after the events of Halloween II.
+Halloween 4: The Return of Michael Myers (1988), which begins the Thorn Trilogy, picks the story up ten years after the events of Halloween II.
 Michael has been comatose since the explosion, but awakens when he learns Laurie Strode has died in a car accident, leaving behind a daughter, Jamie Lloyd.
 Loomis heads to Haddonfield after learning that Michael has escaped.
 He follows Michael to a gas station, but Myers escapes in a tow truck and causes an explosion, destroying Loomis's car in the process.
 Catching a ride to Haddonfield, Loomis warns the new sheriff, Ben Meeker, that Michael has returned.
 Michael attacks the police station and kills all of the officers.
 A lynch mob is formed by the town's men to kill Michael once Loomis reveals he's returned, refusing to let Michael cause a massacre and the latter goes to protect Jamie Lloyd from her uncle.
 After Michael Myers is shot and falls down a mine shaft, Jamie and Rachel are brought back to their foster parents' house, where Loomis arrives with Sheriff Meeker, the former being convinced that Myers has died.
 Without warning, Jamie stabs her foster mother giving her an appearance similar to six-year-old Michael's first kill.
 Sheriff Meeker prevents a horrified Loomis from shooting her as the group realizes that Jamie is following in Michael's footsteps.

 Halloween 5: The Revenge of Michael Myers (1989) takes place a year later as Loomis is assigned to Jamie at the Haddonfield Children's Clinic.
 Aware that Michael is still alive, and discovering that Jamie is telepathically linked with him, Loomis constantly pressures her to inform him of Michael's whereabouts, but Jamie is too traumatized to tell him.
-When Michael returns, Loomis sets a trap for Myers at his house, which involves Jamie recreating an eerie recreation of Judith Myers' final moments before her murder.
+When Michael returns, Loomis sets a trap for Myers at his house, which involves Jamie performing an eerie recreation of Judith Myers' final moments before her murder.
 Michael arrives, and Loomis tries to reason with him, proposing that he fight his rage and redeem himself through a positive relationship with Jamie.
 Loomis's words seem to work at first, as Michael calmly listens to him and lowers his knife, but when Loomis reaches to take away Michael's knife, he subdues him.
 When Loomis awakens, he uses Jamie as bait, and lures Michael into a trap to weaken him with a tranquilizer gun.
 After beating Michael unconscious with a wooden plank, Loomis suffers a stroke and collapses.